 Questioning Christmas Celebrations

 There are so many stories about the originality of the celebration of Christmas, it’s difficult to know what is true.
-Steve and I asked God what we are supposed to do, with what is before us.
+That’s why so many people are questioning Christmas as it is presented in this world.
+Steve and I asked God what we are supposed to do with all of this.
 We’ve come to realize that it’s an individual conviction.
 The Apostle Paul addressed this in Romans 14 concerning the eating of meats that were being sacrificed to idols.
 The Life Application Bible commentary says:

 “Each person is accountable to Christ, not to others.
 While the church must be uncompromising in its stand against activities that are expressly forbidden by Scripture, it should not create additional rules and regulations and give them equal standing with God’s law.
 Many times Christians base their moral judgments on opinion, personal dislikes, or cultural bias rather than on the word of God.”